songiang95/FakeNotification/README.md

 ```

-#### Note: Boost Memory and Boost Battery is the same as the Boost CPU
+#### Note: Boost type Memory and Battery is similar to the Boost CPU above